 (b) exempt films or exempt computer games.

+(3) If a publication, film or computer game is subject to a conditional cultural exemption in relation to a demonstration, exhibition or screening (the relevant showing), this Act does not apply to, or in relation to, that relevant showing.

-[Section 6 inserted by No. 30 of 2003 s.
+[Section 6 inserted: No. 30 of 2003 s.
+6; amended: No. 36 of 2016 s.
 6.]

 7. Films consisting only of classified films